boots-edu/textbook/source/original/week9.md

 Here is our example\, with id and class tags added

-First let’s style the div\.
+First let's style the div\.
 It has an id\, so we will style it by id\.

 To reference an id in a style\, we put a \# in front\.